idh-cologne-sprachverarbeitung-mit-r/exercise-07/README.md

 Reading.
 As discussed previously, we will now switch the underlying tutorial.

-Starting this week, we'll be using the book "Corpus Linguistics and Statistics with R" by G. Desagulier (2017).
+Starting this week, we'll be using the book ["Corpus Linguistics and Statistics with R" by G. Desagulier (2017)](https://www.springer.com/gp/book/9783319645704).
 The book is available via the university library, but since the library is offline at the moment, a copy of the relevant sections has been uploaded to ilias.

-The relevant sections are:
+The relevant sections for this week are:

 - Section 2.5: Packages, and
-- Sections 4.1 to 4.3: String processing (except regular expressions, which will be covered next week).
+- Sections 4.1 to 4.3: String processing (except regular expressions, which we‘ll cover next week).

 ## Step 2